 Read the first in a series of guest blogs by Kontena Community blogger Juha Kärnä.
-This post gives you an introduction to Juha's blog series and talks about the local development environment setup.
+This post gives you an introduction to Juha's blog series.

 I used to be a hobby php developer back in the days when I was a student, but for the last 10 years I’ve mostly worked in the embedded software scene.
 Last year I started working as a contractor web developer and I’ve been learning and working with web technologies ever since.